datanav/docs/getting-started.rst

                     ]
                 }]
             ],
-            ["comment", "Below code will first check zipcode in azure-person dataset ,if it is null then it goes to crm-person dataset and so on.
+            ["comment", "Below code will first check zipcode in hr-person dataset ,if it is null then it goes to crm-person dataset and so on.
             Basically we prioritize the order on most trusted values."], ["add", "zipcode",